 Yes.
-In California, your DUI attorney can usually file a motion with the court to get your blood sample tested by an independent laboratory.
+In California, your DUI attorney can usually file a blood split order with the court to get your blood sample tested by an independent laboratory.

 3. If The Medical Technician Uses An Alcohol Swab On Me Before The Blood Test, Will This Affect the Test Results?

 4. Are DUI Blood Tests Reliable?

 DUI blood tests are generally thought to be reliable since the evidence (i.e. blood sample) can be re-analyzed at a later date.

 However, a problem with the reliability of DUI blood tests is that lab testing errors may throw off the results of the tests in some cases.

 Some lab testing errors can throw off final blood-alcohol readings by .001 percentage points and this can cause people to be wrongly identified as having an excessively high BAC when their blood-alcohol level really wasn’t that high.